jackyzha0/jackyzha0.github.io/content/thoughts/Projects.md

 [Site](https://quartz.jzhao.xyz/), [GitHub](https://github.com/jackyzha0/quartz)

 Quartz is a tool and workflow to make maintaining and publishing a digital garden and second brain extremely easy.
-Think Obsidian Publish but free.
-Links are scraped and processed using a GitHub action written in Go and dumped into a JSON file to be rendered by Hugo.

-Over 50k monthly users and 1600+ forks on GitHub.
+It involved creating a static site generator from scratch.
+See the [architecture](https://quartz.jzhao.xyz/advanced/architecture) page for more information.

-Build with: Hugo, Obsidian, Github Pages, Go, SCSS, and JavaScript.
+Build with: Typescript, esbuild, and Node

 ## Legist -- a platform to summarize policy for [democracy](thoughts/democracy.md)